The purpose of the policy is to:

-- If absent on two occasions during an eight-week period the employee may be required to bring a doctor’s certificate.
-This will be at management discretion.
+- If absent on two occasions during an eight-week period the employee will be required to bring a valid doctor’s certificate for the period of absence(s).

 - Starters will be entitled to one paid sick day for every 26 days worked within the first six months of employment.
 Any sick leave taken in excess of their entitlement will be unpaid.

 If an employee fails to communicate with the Company, the employee will be marked as absent without authorised leave and a disciplinary procedure may follow.
-If an employee cannot provide the Company with a doctor’s note as outlined above the employee will either have those days unpaid or have those days deducted from their annual leave, if they have accumulated enough annual leave.
+If an employee cannot provide the Company with a valid doctor’s note as outlined above the employee will either have those days unpaid or have those days deducted from their annual leave, if they have accumulated enough annual leave.

 Family responsibility leave

 Family responsibility leave is available only to employees who have been employed for longer than four months, and who work more than four days per week for the employer.

 Employees may take four days of paid family responsibility leave during each annual leave cycle.